eman-kom/tone-sim-model/README.md

 # Tone Sim Model
 Predicts the pinyin and tone of a student and calculates its similarity with a reference audio.

 Please change the settings in `config.json` to accomodate to your system.
 Especially the filepaths.
-Recommended to use absoute filepaths.
+Recommended to use absolute filepaths.

 ## Setting up the environment
 ```